leonhma/python-package-automation/README.md

 # python-package-automation

-This is a template that contains workflows to automatically update documentation using sphinx, push it to github pages, upload release binaries as assets and run existing unittests on every push.
+This is a template that contains workflows to automatically perform testing, publish release assets and push them to pypi on release, issue templates, workflow cleanup, and some quality-of-life for python packages.

 ## How to use this template